-5.1 Ischemic Cardiovascular Events
+5.1 Cerebrovascular and Ischemic Cardiovascular Events

-Ischemic cardiovascular events, including events leading to death, occurred in patients receiving ERLEADA.
-Monitor for signs and symptoms of ischemic heart disease.
+Cerebrovascular and ischemic cardiovascular events, including events leading to death, occurred in patients receiving ERLEADA.
+Monitor for signs and symptoms of ischemic heart disease and cerebrovascular disorders.
 Optimize management of cardiovascular risk factors, such as hypertension, diabetes, or dyslipidemia.
 Consider discontinuation of ERLEADA for Grade 3 and 4 events.

 In a randomized study (SPARTAN) of patients with nmCRPC, ischemic cardiovascular events occurred in 4% of patients treated with ERLEADA and 3% of patients treated with placebo.
 In a randomized study (TITAN) in patients with mCSPC, ischemic cardiovascular events occurred in 4% of patients treated with ERLEADA and 2% of patients treated with placebo.
-Across the SPARTAN and TITAN studies, 6 patients (0.5%) treated with ERLEADA and 2 patients (0.2%) treated with placebo died from an ischemic cardiovascular event.
-Patients with current evidence of unstable angina, myocardial infarction, or congestive heart failure within six months of randomization were excluded from the SPARTAN and TITAN studies.
+Across the SPARTAN and TITAN studies, 5 patients (0.5%) treated with ERLEADA, and 2 patients (0.2%) treated with placebo died from an ischemic cardiovascular event.